Analysis of Economics Data: Further

 course?

-This is changing over time as there are more offerings.
+This is changing over time as there may be more offerings.

 FOR WHICH REGRESSION COURSE SHOULD I TAKE (ECN 102 or 140)